Rarity of a precious human rebirth

 In the number of human beings, the number of human beings who have precious human lives is even smaller yet.
 Okay?
 So we can see with the second criteria that having a precious human life in terms of number very difficult.
 Not very many people have it.
 It’s really rare.

 The third way to meditate on this is by analogy.
 Here they tell a little story.
 It’s like a turtle—imagine this.
 There’s a huge vast ocean.
-There’s a turtle who is blind.
+There’s a turtle who has sensory impairments.
 The turtle is at the bottom of the ocean.
 Once every hundred years, he comes up for a breath of air.
 Meanwhile on the top of the ocean there’s a golden yoke.
 The golden yoke is floating all around because the currents push it here and there on top of this huge ocean.
 This turtle comes up for air every one hundred years.
 What’s the likelihood of the turtle coming up and putting its head through the golden yoke?
 Not very high because he comes up here and the yoke is over there, and he comes up there and the yoke is over there.
 Sometimes he comes up and just hits the edge of the yoke but can’t get his head through it.
 It’s so difficult.
 So even by analogy, we see.

 When you really sit and do this visualization, really think about this.
 Imagine the turtle here and the yoke there, turtle there and the yoke here.
 Think about it.
 You realize, “Wow, I am so incredibly unbelievably fortunate to have the life that I have.”
 This meditation, what it does, it makes us feel so fortunate to have a precious human life.
 Also we’ll want so much to be able to practice to create the cause for another precious human life; and to create the cause for liberation and enlightenment.